 - Overall, do you think your school is prepared to withstand an earthquake?
 Explain why or why not.

 - Get the teams started by guiding them to the Earthquakes Living Lab via the living lab website at http://www.teachengineering.org/livinglabs/index.php.
 Have them scroll down to the Earthquakes Living Lab section (see Figure 1).
 Tell students that this activity is designed around the Earthquakes Living Lab, a resource and online interface that uses real-time, real-world seismic data gathered from around the world.

-- Have students select the Earthquakes Living Lab hyperlink in the top left or right in the earthquakes section.
+- Have students select the Earthquakes Living Lab hyperlink in the top left in the earthquakes section.
 On the main page of the Earthquakes Living Lab website (see Figure 2), note the focus on four active seismic areas, each based on historic earthquakes.
 For this activity, select the fourth option, the "San Francisco" box (see Figure 2).

 - Guide students to the seventh (last) link on the page, "How do engineers use models and earthquake simulations to test designs for earthquake-resistant buildings and structures?" at http://www.windows2universe.org/earth/geology/movies/earthquake_testing_nsf.html and watch the five-minute video on that website.
 (Video recap: Researchers use the world's largest "shake table" to test new construction methods for buildings in areas prone to earthquakes.
 They believe they have devised a system to build taller, wood-frame buildings that can still safely withstand even very powerful tremors.)